facetoe/terminote2/README.md

 * Redesign terminote to allow people to write plugins for it.

-* Add functionality to edit notes.
+* Add functionality to edit notes in interactive mode.

-* Make the note capacity dynamically increase in size up to a set size.

-* Copy notes from clipboard to terminote.

-* Copy notes from terminote to clipboard.
+* Add option to the grep function to respect word boundries.

+* Add option to specify time range to search or print in.

+* Add option to read from a file.

+* Add option to write to specified file.